-- 1. Knowledge and appreciation of the major authors, genres, and periods of English, American, and World literature. - 2.
-Ability to think critically about the literature they study, including the ability to integrate key aspects and ideas of the Christian faith into their discussions of literature. - 3.
-Familiarity with major schools of literary criticism and theory, including facility both in using those approaches in appreciating literature and in critiquing those approaches from Classical and Christian perspectives. - 4.
-Skills of literary research and analysis through the writing of term papers or other modes of literary analysis in every literature class, with the goal of writing more clearly and with increased critical insight about the literature they read. - 5.
-Competency with Internet resources and with literature-related databases available in our library (including, for example, Academic Search Elite, JSTOR, Twayne's Authors Series, Project Muse, MLA). - 6.
-Skills in oral communication and collaborative learning, through the use of oral presentations, duo acting scenes, shared seminar leadership, and general class discussion. - 7.
-Preparation for a successful career in the teaching of English and Communication at the secondary level by achieving teaching certification from the Pennsylvania Department of Education and successful performance on the Praxis Tests.
+- 1. Knowledge of the major authors, genres, and periods of British, American, and World literature. - 2.
+Ability to think critically about the major ideas in the literature they study, including the ability to integrate key aspects and ideas of the Christian faith into their discussions of literature. - 3.
+Ability to apprehend the key aesthetic elements in the literature they study, with particular focus on appreciation of form and style. - 4.
+Familiarity with major schools of literary criticism and theory, including facility both in using those approaches in appreciating literature and in critiquing those approaches from classical and Christian perspectives. - 5.
+Competency in literary research and analysis through the writing of term papers or other modes of literary analysis in every literature class, with the goal of writing more clearly and with increased critical insight about the literature they read. - 6.
+Familiarity and skills with regard to various modes of writing. - 7.
+Competency with Internet resources and with literature-related databases available in our library (including, for example, the MLA International Bibliography, Academic Search Premier, JSTOR, Twayne's Authors Series, Project Muse; Dictionary of Literary Biography).

-- 8. Planning and Preparation: Our students will demonstrate knowledge of content and pedagogical skills in instructional planning such that they plan and set goals based on content to be taught/learned, needs of assigned students, and instructional context. - 9.
-Classroom Environment: Our students will establish and maintain purposeful and equitable environments for learning in which their assigned students will feel safe, valued, and respected. - 10.
-Instruction: Knowledge of instructional strategies: Our students will demonstrate knowledge of content and pedagogy through implanting lesson goals and procedures including: adaptations for assigned students, engagement techniques, and formal and informal assessment methods. - 11.
-Our students will demonstrate professionalism and ethical behavior in keeping with Christian values in all of their relationships within the field of education: students, staff, administration, parents, and community. - 12.
+- 8. Skills in oral communication and collaborative learning, through the use of oral presentations, acting scenes, shared seminar leadership, and general class discussion. - 9.
+Preparation for a successful career in the teaching of English and Communication at the secondary level by achieving teaching certification from the Pennsylvania Department of Education and successful performance on the Praxis tests. - 10.
+Planning and Preparation: Our students will demonstrate knowledge of content and pedagogical skills in instructional planning such that they plan and set goals based on content to be taught/learned, needs of assigned students, and instructional context. - 11.
+Classroom Environment: Our students will establish and maintain purposeful and equitable environments for learning in which their assigned students will feel safe, valued, and respected. - 12.
+Instruction: Knowledge of instructional strategies: Our students will demonstrate knowledge of content and pedagogy through implanting lesson goals and procedures including: adaptations for assigned students, engagement techniques, and formal and informal assessment methods. - 13.
+Our students will demonstrate professionalism and ethical behavior in keeping with Christian values in all of their relationships within the field of education: students, staff, administration, parents, and community. - 14.
 Our students will demonstrate entry level knowledge and skills necessary to perform as educators in secondary 7-12 educational settings.
 This includes demonstration of competencies as set forth by state certification program specific guidelines for both the framework for secondary education and the subject-specific content requirements for English and Communication Education programs.
 Students will demonstrate competencies in understanding the organizational structure of the high school, adolescent development, subject matter content and pedagogy, assessment, professionalism, ability to plan and implement adaptations and accommodations for diverse students in inclusive settings, and meeting the needs of English language learners.

-ENGLISH COMMUNICATION SECONDARY EDUCATION
+ENGLISH SECONDARY EDUCATION